TL;DR

 What is the difference between data enrichment and data cleansing?

-Data cleansing fixes what's already in your database: removing duplicates, correcting formatting, and deleting invalid records.
+Data cleansing fixes what is already in your database: removing duplicates, correcting formatting, deleting invalid records.
 Data enrichment adds new information from external sources.
-Most teams need both.
-Clean first, then enrich.
+Most teams need both—clean first, then enrich.
+Trying to enrich dirty data is like painting over rust.
 Learn more in our guide on how to clean CRM data.

 How much does B2B data enrichment cost?

-Pricing varies widely.
+Pricing varies wildly.
 Raw API access starts at $0.01/record (People Data Labs).
 Single-source tools like Apollo charge $59-149/user/month.
-Enterprise platforms like ZoomInfo start at $15K/year.
+Enterprise platforms like ZoomInfo start at $14,995/year—and that is the floor, not the ceiling.
 Waterfall enrichment tools typically cost $0.15-0.40 per full enrichment.
 See our full provider comparison for detailed pricing.
+The real cost metric is cost per valid contact, not cost per lookup.

 How often should I re-enrich my database?

 At minimum, quarterly.
-B2B data decays at 22-30% per year, which means roughly 6-8% of your records go stale every quarter.
+B2B data decays at 22-30% per year, meaning roughly 6-8% of your records go stale every quarter.
 High-velocity sales teams should re-enrich monthly.
-Always re-enrich when you detect decay signals like bounced emails or disconnected numbers.
+And always re-enrich immediately when you detect decay signals—bounced emails, disconnected numbers, job title mismatches.
+We set up automated re-enrichment triggers for most of our customers during onboarding.

 Can data enrichment improve my email deliverability?

-Yes.
-Enrichment paired with email verification is the single most effective way to reduce bounce rates.
+Yes—and it is probably the single highest-ROI thing you can do for your outbound program.
+Enrichment paired with email verification is the most effective way to reduce bounce rates.
 Verified, enriched email lists typically see under 3% bounce rates compared to 15-25% on unverified lists.
-This protects your sender reputation and improves inbox placement.
+That gap is the difference between landing in the inbox and landing in spam (or getting your domain blacklisted entirely).

 What is waterfall enrichment and why does it matter?

 Waterfall enrichment queries multiple data providers in sequence for every record, taking the best result from each.
-It matters because no single data provider has complete, accurate data on every contact.
+It matters because no single data provider has complete, accurate data on every contact—no matter what their sales team tells you.
 Waterfall closes coverage gaps and validates data across sources, delivering 85-95% coverage compared to 50-70% from a single source.
 Read the full explanation here.

 B2B data enrichment is the foundation of modern revenue operations.
 Without it, your CRM is full of gaps, your outreach bounces, and your team wastes hours on manual research.
 With it, every record is complete, verified, and actionable.
 For quick reference, see the data enrichment glossary definition or our concise answer page on data enrichment.

 The key decision is how you enrich.
-Single-source tools are simple but leave gaps.
+Single-source tools are simpler but leave gaps that cost you pipeline.
 Waterfall enrichment closes those gaps by querying 15+ providers for every record and verifying the results before delivery.
-Try Cleanlist and see what complete, accurate data looks like.
+We built Cleanlist around this approach because we got tired of watching teams lose deals to bad data.
+Try Cleanlist and see what complete, accurate data actually looks like.